Select Page

 • Introduce a checklist for spot-checking at various stages.

-• Monitor KPIs like error rates and packing times to optimize workflows.
+• Monitor KPIs like error rates and packing times to optimise workflows.

 Even with the best tools, a well-trained team is essential.
 Regular training on safety, equipment, and packing techniques ensures consistency and accuracy.
 Introducing new technology?
 Train your team to use it confidently and effectively.